 When most people think of the injuries possible in a car accident they typically cite things like bone fractures, spinal injuries, and concussions.
 However, many injuries from a car accident can be imperceptible at first or entail symptoms only the victim can feel or observe.
 One of the most common yet often overlooked injuries resulting from car accidents is hearing loss.

-If another driver caused your car accident due to negligence, you can hold him or her accountable for the resulting damages through a personal injury claim, often with the help of an experienced Denver accident lawyer.
+If another driver caused your car accident due to negligence, you can hold him or her accountable for the resulting damages through a personal injury claim, often with the help of an experienced experienced Denver car accident lawyer.
 However, it is essential to discover the full scope of your damages before you accept a settlement offer or pursue a lawsuit, and the hearing-related medical issues that can result from a car accident may not show symptoms for several weeks following the accident.

 While a car accident may entail concussive forces that can disrupt the balance of air pressure inside and outside the middle ear, most hearing loss that occurs from car accidents actually happens due to head and neck injuries, particularly whiplash.